 Key derivation sections in this document refer to a function F(S, seed) where S is a shared secret from which keying material is derived, and seed is a constant string.
+The output of F(S, seed) is a pseudo-random sequence suitable for use as a key.
 The output of F(S, seed) is generated as follows: